 As a DINK couple, you may find yourself and your partner in the enviable position of earning high salaries.
-While having a high income is a nice reward for hard work, there are also drawbacks, one of them being the amount of taxes that you have to pay.
-However, there are legal high income earners' tax strategies that can limit the tax burden you face. … [Read more...] about What Are the Tax Strategies of High Income Earners?
+While having a high income is a nice reward for hard work, drawbacks exist.
+One of the biggest is the amount of taxes that you have to pay.
+However, you can utilize tax strategies of high-income earners to limit the tax burden you face. … [Read more...] about What Are the Tax Strategies of High Income Earners?

 Save money, invest said money and repeat.
 This simple investment portfolio strategy helps you earn more money and keep that money in your hands.
 Who wouldn't want to try out a simple strategy that helps them make more money? … [Read more...] about This Simple Investment Portfolio Will Save You Time and Make You Tons of Money